Pacifiers And Thumb/Finger Sucking: The Complete Guide For New Parents

 Like most parents, you might be concerned about when your baby should cut this habit and if using a pacifier or sucking their thumb or fingers is harmful in the long-run.

 The good news is that most babies eventually outgrow their pacifier or thumb-sucking and give it up easily if you intervene early enough.
-The longer you wait the more difficult breaking the habit will become.
+Most children will stop on their own between the ages of 2 and 4.

 Additionally, as we mentioned above, sucking a pacifier is an easier habit to cut than thumb- or finger-sucking because of one obvious reason — the pacifier isn’t attached to your baby’s body!